Skip to main content

 Technical Analysis

-CVE-2025-53539 is a vulnerability identified in the fastapi-guard library, a security middleware for the FastAPI framework.
-Fastapi-guard is designed to enhance security by controlling IP addresses, logging requests, and detecting penetration attempts.
-The vulnerability arises from the use of inefficient regular expression (regex) patterns within the penetration attempt detection component.
+CVE-2025-53539 is a vulnerability identified in the fastapi-guard library, a security middleware used with the FastAPI framework to control IP addresses, log requests, and detect penetration attempts.
+The vulnerability arises from inefficient regular expression (regex) patterns used in the penetration attempt detection feature.
 Specifically, some regex patterns exhibit polynomial complexity backtracking when processing specially crafted inputs.
-This inefficiency can be exploited to cause excessive CPU consumption, leading to a Denial of Service (DoS) condition.
-The vulnerability affects all versions of fastapi-guard prior to 3.0.1, where the issue has been addressed and fixed.
-The CVSS 4.0 base score is 6.9 (medium severity), reflecting a network attack vector with low attack complexity, no privileges or user interaction required, and a limited impact on availability.
-The vulnerability does not affect confidentiality or integrity but can degrade availability by exhausting server resources.
+This inefficiency can be exploited to cause excessive CPU consumption, leading to a denial-of-service (DoS) condition by slowing down or crashing the application.
+The vulnerability affects all versions of fastapi-guard prior to 3.0.1, where the issue has been fixed.
+The CVSS 4.0 base score is 6.9 (medium severity), reflecting that the vulnerability can be exploited remotely without authentication or user interaction, and it impacts availability by causing resource exhaustion.
 No known exploits are currently reported in the wild.
-The root cause is classified under CWE-1333, which pertains to inefficient regular expression complexity causing performance issues.
-This vulnerability is particularly relevant for applications using fastapi-guard for security monitoring and request filtering, as attackers can craft inputs to trigger the regex inefficiencies and disrupt service availability.
+The root cause is classified under CWE-1333, which relates to inefficient regular expression complexity, a common source of DoS vulnerabilities in web applications that rely on regex for input validation or detection mechanisms.

 Potential Impact